 In the past, medical professionals who wanted a high-priced, luxury home had to obtain a jumbo mortgage to finance the purchase.
 Traditional jumbo mortgages often had more restrictive qualifying standards and charged higher interest rates than standard mortgages.

-Now, because of the emergence of physician mortgages, medical professionals have another option beside the traditional jumbo mortgage.
+Now, because of the emergence of physician mortgages, medical professionals have another option besides the traditional jumbo mortgage.

-One way they do is buying conforming mortgages from lenders so that financial institutions have more cash on hand to fund more mortgages.
+One way they do this is by buying conforming mortgages from lenders so that financial institutions have more cash on hand to fund more mortgages.

 The properties financed through Fannie and Freddie must also meet certain requirements, most notably being that the loan on the property cannot exceed a certain amount.